poliveira89/enei/README.md

 If we fire up the WEBrick again we'll see a lot of things working right now.
 Go to `localhost:3000/users` and you can see that CRUD operations for users are working!

 You probably noticed that every URL has a `(.:format)` in the end.
 This means that it accepts .html, .json, .xml or whatever format you define.
 By default you can ommit the format and Rails will use the one that it considers the default format (in this case HTML is the default format).

-If you access `localhost:3000/users.json` you can see that your controllers already respond to JSON format but it isn't the default.
-To make it default change the `routes.rb` file to:

 ## Adding tasks